Navleen-creator/Retail-Customer-Analysis-SQL/README.md

 Identifying categories where the average revenue exceeds the overall company average.

 4. Advanced Analytics
-Trend Analysis: Returns identified within the last 3 months of the dataset.
+Recent Return Trends: Identifying which product category saw the maximum value of returns in the last 3 months of available data.
-Efficiency Metrics: Identifying store types that lead in both quantity sold and total revenue.
+Store Performance: Determining which Store_type leads in both total quantity sold and maximum sales amount.
-Sub-Category Performance: Deep dive into the top 5 product categories by quantity sold.
+Benchmarking: Finding product categories where the average revenue is higher than the overall total average revenue of the business.
+Deep-Dive Reporting: Calculating average and total revenue for all sub-categories belonging to the "Top 5" categories (ranked by quantity sold).

+--Navigate to the code[Click here](SQLQuery1.1.sql)